- Mission statement

 Mission statement examples

 The best way to learn creating an influential mission is to look at the existing examples.
 In the following table, we provide 3 mission statement examples and examine them using the previous guidelines.
+For more mission statement examplesa, please look at our list.

 |"FedEx Corporation will produce superior financial returns for its shareowners(5) by providing high value-added(7) logistics, transportation and related information services(2) through focused operating companies.
 Customer(1) requirements will be met in the highest quality manner appropriate to each market segment served(3).
 FedEx Corporation will strive to develop mutually rewarding relationships with its employees(9), partners and suppliers.
 Safety will be the first consideration in all operations(9).
 Corporate activities will be conducted to the highest ethical and professional standards.(6)"|